ushabapat/IAAC/README.md

 Description :

 The Nginx deployment in AKS cluster using helm chart with Argocd integration.
+In this case I have considered a nginx deployment as a sample to validate the deployment via Argo CD.

+NOTE:  The Image TAG value will get updated automatically from the build and deployment of the application workflow.
+The application is based on the .net.
+I have not created a new helm chart for the same.
+Just used the same helm chart to check if the TAG value get automatically or not.